Cost of Living in St. Petersburg, FL: What to Budget in 2025

 transit driving and parking costs

-You’ll find public transit is affordable: a PSTA monthly pass runs about $70, single rides are $2.25, and Flamingo Fares offer daily caps and discounts.
+Public transit is affordable.
+The PSTA monthly maximum is $85 (via Flamingo Fares), single rides cost $2.25, and Flamingo Fares offer daily caps and discounts for frequent riders.

-Most residents mix transit, walking, biking, and occasional rideshares, so typical monthly commuting costs range from about $70 (transit-only) up to $300+ for regular car users.
-Additionally, understanding potential hidden costs associated with transportation can help residents budget more effectively.
+Most residents mix transit, walking, biking, and occasional rideshares.
+Monthly commuting costs range from about $85 for transit-only riders to $300 or more for regular car users.

 Public Transit Costs

-Often commuting in St. Petersburg relies on transit options that keep monthly transit cost predictable.
-You can buy a PSTA pass for about $70; typical one-way fare is $2.25 (reduced $1.10).
+Transit in St. Petersburg keeps monthly costs predictable.
+A PSTA monthly maximum runs $85; a typical one-way fare is $2.25.
 Flamingo Fares cap daily spending for frequent riders.
-Several free trolley routes and the Jolley Trolley aid short trips; single-ride Suncoast Beach Trolley fares are about $2.25 (exact fare).
+Several free trolley routes and the Jolley Trolley help with short trips, and single-ride Suncoast Beach Trolley fares are about $2.25 (exact fare required).

 Practical tips: